GMOD/bbi-js/README.md

     // coordinates on returned data are are 0-based half open
     // no conversion to 1-based as in wig is done)
     // note refseq is not returned on the object, it is clearly chr1 from the query though

+### Understanding scale and reductionLevel

+Here is what the reductionLevel structure looks like in a file.
+The zoomLevel that is chosen is the first reductionLevel<2*opts.basesPerScale (or reductionLevel<2/opts.scale) when scanning backwards through this list

+      [ { reductionLevel: 40, ... },
+        { reductionLevel: 160, ... },
+        { reductionLevel: 640, ... },
+        { reductionLevel: 2560, ... },
+        { reductionLevel: 10240, ... },
+        { reductionLevel: 40960, ... },
+        { reductionLevel: 163840, ... } ]

 #### getFeatureStream(refName, start, end, opts)